meh9/game-of-life/python3/README.md

 ## TODO:

 Collecting a few things TODO in here in no particular order:
+1. Show x/y coords on screen (top left?)
+1. When loading data with `--wrap`, modulus all the coords with the width to "pack" in the cells in the available space.
 1. RunLengthEncoded or GameOfLifeDict is very memory hungry, see if we can do something about that.
 1. Python dependencies and transient dependencies license checker - possibility to check for license compatibility automatically?
 1. Setup script? https://docs.python.org/3/distutils/setupscript.html